vmware-tanzu/pinniped/site/content/docs/howto/install-concierge.md

    - `ytt --file . --file site/dev-env.yaml | kapp deploy --app pinniped-concierge --file -`

+## Supported Node Architectures

+The Pinniped Concierge can be installed on Kubernetes clusters with available `amd64` or `arm64` linux nodes.

 ## Other notes

 _Important:_ Configure Kubernetes authorization policies (i.e. RBAC) to prevent non-admin users from reading the